 Average lag is measured at 5.17ms, 12.77ms and 19.87ms.
 Those are measurements from the top, middle and bottom part of the panel respectively.

-Setting up a pursuit camera courtesy of Blur Busters allows us to a great extent, perceive the actual motion clarity of the display.
-Using such method also allows us to check out motion artifacts including ghosting, inverse ghosting and blurring.
+Setting up a pursuit camera allows us to a great extent, perceive the actual motion clarity of the display.
+Using such method also allows us to check out motion artifacts including ghosting, inverse ghosting and motion blur.
 This pursuit camera test is a peer-reviewed invention.

 Motion clarity is decent for a 165Hz VA display but not as good as IPS nor TN panels at this area.
 Streaking and ghosting are present – even with MPRT enabled.